Azure/bicep-types-az/generated/recoveryservicessiterecovery/microsoft.recoveryservices/2021-11-01/types.md

 ### Base Properties
 ### A2ACreateProtectionIntentInput
 #### Properties
-* **agentAutoUpdateStatus**: 'Disabled' | 'Enabled': A value indicating whether the auto update is enabled.
+* **agentAutoUpdateStatus**: 'Disabled' | 'Enabled' | string: A value indicating whether the auto update is enabled.
 * **automationAccountArmId**: string: The automation account arm id.
-* **automationAccountAuthenticationType**: 'RunAsAccount' | 'SystemAssignedIdentity': A value indicating the type authentication to use for automation Account.
+* **automationAccountAuthenticationType**: 'RunAsAccount' | 'SystemAssignedIdentity' | string: A value indicating the type authentication to use for automation Account.
-* **autoProtectionOfDataDisk**: 'Disabled' | 'Enabled': A value indicating whether the auto protection is enabled.
+* **autoProtectionOfDataDisk**: 'Disabled' | 'Enabled' | string: A value indicating whether the auto protection is enabled.
 * **diskEncryptionInfo**: [DiskEncryptionInfo](#diskencryptioninfo): Recovery disk encryption info (BEK and KEK).
 * **fabricObjectId**: string (Required): The fabric specific object Id of the virtual machine.
 * **instanceType**: 'A2A' (Required): The class type.